periplume/dofi/README.md

 ## dofi: dotfile manager

 dofi takes the *git out* of bare-repo dotfile management
-- a bash script with minimal dependencies (said sorry)
+- a bash script with minimal dependencies
 - automates the creation of the local dotfile repo
 - automates and assists with the creation and connection to a remote repo
 - friendly and easy introduction to dotfile management with git